ati07/new-cli/Notes.md

  - If we want to incrase the major version then need to run npm version major, it will increase by 1 (e.g 1.0.0 -> 2.0.0)

 - And whenever we want to publish the CLI then we need to update the version otherwise it will not publish on npmjs.

+Lesson 14
+- We can show our package.json data in console by requiring it.
+So whenever CLI will run the detail of packages will shown on console.
+To improve the user experince, we can use cli-welcome module to show the welcoming messages with CLI detail.
+- In this lesson I learned that we can also add readme file and add some attributes in packages.json to make changes in npmjs.com.